goatcorp/dalamud-docs/docs/plugin-development/how-tos/AddonLifecycle.md

 to a more specific object to get the argument data used in the original call.

-Each of the events have their own specific implementation of AddonArgs with the argument data avaialble.
+Each of the events have their own specific implementation of AddonArgs with the argument data available.
 If you are unsure what type of AddonArgs you have, there's a `Type` property you can check.

 For example: